Lismore Surrounds

 Lismore Surrounds has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 51 projects potentially affecting the region.
-Notable ones are North Lismore Plateau Urban Subdivision (Allura Parklands), Northern Rivers Rail Trail - Lismore to Bentley, Goonellabah Affordable Housing Project - Bristol Circuit & Cynthia Wilson Drive, and Pineapple Road Sewerage Scheme.
-The following list details those most relevant.
+AreaSearch has identified 50 projects that could impact the area, with notable ones being North Lismore Plateau Urban Subdivision (Allura Parklands), Northern Rivers Rail Trail - Lismore to Bentley, Goonellabah Affordable Housing Project - Bristol Circuit & Cynthia Wilson Drive, and Pineapple Road Sewerage Scheme.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.